a-a-ronc/LePerfectPermit/replit.md

 - June 23, 2025: Implemented project deletion functionality with proper permission controls - specialists and project creators can delete projects with cascade delete for all related data
 - June 23, 2025: Fixed project deletion SQL syntax errors by switching from raw SQL queries to Drizzle ORM for proper Neon database compatibility
 - June 24, 2025: Fixed XSS vulnerability in zip-creator-native.ts by replacing unsafe innerHTML with safe DOM manipulation using textContent
-- June 24, 2025: Debugging persistent "New Project" button 404 error - user reports button still navigates to 404 page instead of opening dialog despite authentication fixes, JSX corrections, and multiple button implementations
+- June 24, 2025: Fixed "New Project" button 404 error - identified shadcn Button component issue, replaced with native HTML button element that successfully opens project creation dialog

 ## Changelog